Skip to main content

 CLI

 crewship routine save --name "..." --definition file.json --author-crew <crew_id>.
-Same test_run gate as UI.
+The server validates the DSL on save (same gate as the UI).
 CI-friendly: validate offline first with crewship routine validate file.json, then save.

 DSL anatomy